Jordanian cuisine

+History

 Jordanian cuisine is a part of Levantine cuisine and shares many traits and similarities with the cuisine of Lebanon, Palestine and Syria, often with some local variations.
 More generally Jordanian cuisine is influenced by historical connections to the cuisine of Turkey and the former Ottoman Empire.
 Jordanian cuisine is also influenced by the cuisines of groups who have made a home for themselves in modern Jordan, including Armenians, Circassians, Iraqis, Palestinians, and Syrians.

 Food is a very important aspect of Jordanian culture.
 In villages, meals are a community event with immediate and extended family present.
 In addition, food is commonly used by Jordanians to express their hospitality and generosity.
 Jordanians serve family, friends, and guests with great pride in their homes, no matter how modest their means.
 A "Jordanian invitation" means that one is expected to bring nothing and eat everything.

 Celebrations in Jordan are marked with dishes from Jordanian cuisine spread out and served to the guests.
 Customs such as weddings, birth of a child, funerals, birthdays and specific religious and national ceremonies such as Ramadan and Jordan's independence day all call for splendid food to be served to guests.
 To celebrate the birth of a child, karawiya, a caraway-flavoured pudding, is commonly served to guests.